 There will be 3 hours of lecture per week in addition to office hours.
 In-class Kaggle assignments will be given at relevant instruction periods but we will try to consistently start them at the beginning of a week and they will last for one full week.

-The first hour of lecture will try to introduce you to a concept and the code.
+The first hour of lecture will introduce you to the concept and the code.
 The remaining time will be dedicated to “sprints” where we will go on Kaggle and replicate someone’s model or build a quick model to submit on Kaggle’s leaderboard.

 Grading: